 With the implementation frameworks put in place, as described above, there is high indication that the Province will be able to make substantial contributions towards meeting the national objectives of unemployment and poverty alleviation.
-However, the following actions must be taken as a matter of urgency:
+However, the following actions need to be taken as a matter of urgency:

-Heads of Government bodies should take a lead role on all aspects of EPWP implementation in their respective institutions and ensure part of their line budgets are used for EPWP.
-In addition, implementing bodies should submit Service Level Agreement on the implementation of their EPWP projects to LDPW
+- Heads of Government bodies should take a lead role on all aspects of EPWP implementation in their respective institutions and ensure part of their line budgets are used for EPWP activities.
+In addition, implementing bodies should submit Service Level Agreement on the implementation of their EPWP projects to LDPW - Intensification of awareness creation on EPWP, targeted training for programme managers and enforcement of legislations by relevant authorities; - Continuous training of programme implementers as part of internal human resources development programme of respective implementing bodies and technical and managerial support to struggling agencies; - Carry out comprehensive review of the performance of contractors and update the comparative study between Labour-Intensive and Conventional construction methods; - Reviewing of existing planning and reporting procedures and forms to make them concise and user-friendly.
+There should be standardized reporting formats for various levels operation and reporting;

-- Intensification of awareness creation on EPWP, targeted training for programme managers and enforcement of legislations by relevant authorities; - Continuous training of programme implementers as part of internal human resources development programme of respective implementing bodies and technical and managerial support to struggling agencies; - Carry out comprehensive review of the performance of contractors and update the comparative study between Labour-Intensive and Conventional construction methods; - Reviewing of existing planning and reporting procedures and forms to make them concise and user-friendly.
-There should be standardized reporting formats for various levels operation and reporting; - The roles and responsibilities of parties involved in the implementation of EPWP projects must be clearly defined and made known to all parties.
-In this regard it may be necessary to re-look at the procedure of engaging Training Service Providers, Mentors as well as Consultants with the aim of making these complimentary instead of competitors.
+- The roles and responsibilities of parties involved in the implementation of EPWP projects must be clearly defined and made known to all parties.
+In this regard it may be necessary to re-look at the procedure of engaging Training Service Providers, Mentors as well as Consultants with the aim of making these complimentary instead of competitors. - That funding from the Department of Labour be made available at the beginning of the Financial Year - That the EPWP Phase II model be adopted and implemented in the next Financial Year beginning the 1 April for Provincial stakeholders and 1 July for Municipal stakeholders.

-Head of Department Date
+- Head of Department Date